2023 Indian Super League playoffs

-The 2023 Indian Super League Cup playoffs was the ninth playoffs series of the Indian Super League.
-The playoffs began on 3 March 2023 and concluded with the final on 18 March.
+The 2023 Indian Super League Cup playoffs was the post-season knockout tournament of the 2022–23 Indian Super League to determine the ISL Cup winners.
+It was the 9th edition of the Indian Super League playoffs.
+The playoffs began on 29 March 2025 and concluded with the ISL Cup final on 18 March 2025.

 The top two teams in regular season, Mumbai City and Hyderabad automatically qualified for the semi-finals.
 Teams finishing 3rd to 6th featured in a single-leg play-off to determine the other two semi-finalists, with ATK Mohun Bagan and Bengaluru advancing.
 The semi-finals took place over two legs while the final was a one-off match at the Fatorda Stadium in Margao, with ATK Mohun Bagan beating Bengaluru on penalties.